 The main risk area will be the insertion of structural steel 'picture frames' to replace the existing rear elevation wall, in our client's property.
-This will be done in conjunction with a temporary works procedure, designed by Cooper Associates.
+This will be done in conjunction with a temporary works procedure, to be designed by Cooper Associates as part of the super structure works.
+The steelwork will be installed before ant of the rear excavation works commence.

 These temporary works comprise a series of heavy duty, braced 'slimshore props' which support steel needles, through the upper rear wall; typically at one metre centres.
 The props are temporally supported on sacrificial insitu concrete bases.
 The new steels for the permanent frame will be spliced to ensure that they are in manageable lengths.